sparkfun/SparkFun_Qwiic_Universal_Auto-Detect/docs/api_SFE_QUAD_Sensor.md

   * Once detection is complete, each sensor is initialized using ```initializeSensor```.
   * If a custom initializer has been defined, that is used in place of the standard initializer.

-Readings the senses will typically be performed as follows:
+Reading the senses will typically be performed as follows:
 * For each sensor in the linked-list:
   * ```getSenseCount``` returns the number of senses this sensor has
   * ```_logSense``` (an array of ```bool```) records if each individual sense is enabled for logging
-  * All enabled sense are read using ```getSenseReading```
+  * All enabled senses are read using ```getSenseReading```

 The sense names can be read using ```getSenseName```. ```getSenseNameMaxLen``` aids menu formatting (space padding).

 The class destructor ensures that all memory used by the linked-list is deleted (freed) correctly.
-This has been tested - see Example5 for details.
+This has been fully tested - see Example5 for details.

 Most ```SFE_QUAD_Sensor``` methods are ```virtual``` as they need to be redefined by the methods of the individual sensors.
 The individual sensor classes (e.g. ```SFE_QUAD_Sensor_ADS122C04```) are derived.
 They inherit ```SFE_QUAD_Sensor``` and then redefine each method with their own.